linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

     kubectl rollout restart deployment -n apl-keycloak-operator apl-keycloak-operator
     ```

-3. Confirm that the Otomi platform is working as expected with the new credentials.
+3. Verify that the Otomi platform is working as expected with the new credentials.

 This completes the password reset process for `otomi-admin`.